apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 - checksum (4 bytes): a CRC32 checksum of the content of the index file.

 After the header, the content of the index starts.
-For every entry contained in the index, the following information are stored:
+For every entry contained in the index, the following information is stored:

-- the most significat bits of the UUID (8 bytes)
+- the most significant bits of the UUID (8 bytes).

-- the least significat bits of the UUID (8 bytes)
+- the least significant bits of the UUID (8 bytes).

 - the offset in the TAR file where the TAR entry containing the segment is located.

 - the size of the entry in the TAR file.

+- the generation of the entry.

 Since the entries in the index are sorted by UUID, and since the UUIDs assigned to the entries are uniformly distributed, when searching an entry by its UUID an